wng6w8w8rc-gif/fe-archi-planning/03-visit-list/VISIT-LIST-PATTERN.md

 **Migration Strategy**:

+1. **Prerequisite**: Complete `VISIT-STORE-CONSOLIDATION.md` first
+   - Ensure consolidated stores are available at `@/store/visits/visitListStores`
+2. Extract configuration to `lib.ts` and update imports to use consolidated stores
-1. Create `useVisitList` hook for data fetching
+3. Create `useVisitList` hook for data fetching
-2. Create `useVisitListActions` hook for actions
+4. Create `useVisitListActions` hook for actions
-3. Extract configuration to `lib.ts`
-4. Update `VisitList` component to use hooks
+5. Update `VisitList` component to use hooks
-5. Test visit list functionality
+6. Test visit list functionality